antonid08/NewsAggregator/design/design.md

 This approach has disadvantage: if we want to process different types of exceptions in different ways, there might be a problem.
 E.g. if we want to log to Firebase (or its analog) all exceptions except of network-related.
 This will require additional design and effort, but that's the price that we pay for convenience.

+## DI
+For time saving purposes, no DI frameworks will be used.
+If it was a real project, most likely **Koin*** would be used, because it's lightweight and its disadvantages doesn't affect such small apps.

 # News feature design
 ## Data and Paging
 Data sources are encapsulated to _*DataStore_ classes.
 So we don't care which protocol are used.